Paras-C/blogger_game/README.md

 open index.html
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Into your terminal
-or simply, locate the file manually and right-click the index.html, opening it &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;with your browser.
+or simply, locate the file manually and right-click the index.html, opening it with your browser.

 3. Alternatively, Click: <https://paras-c.github.io/blogger_game/> for the online hosted version of the game.